cyw40812/hello-world/README.md

 # hello-world
-this is my first trial
+this is my first trial under "try" file let's go to next step